hanguyennn24/bscheduler/README.md

 Scheduling Application is a lightweight Flask-based web app for managing employees, collecting availability, and generating schedules.
 It's designed for small teams in horeca sector in Belgium who need a simple, customizable shift scheduling solution.
 The application uses linear programming to minimize total cost.

+## New feature
+- Including example data for employees' details

 ## Features
 - Support easy scheduling without creating account, or create manager and employee accounts for a company to save the details for next scheduling
 - Schedule according to employee availability, min/max working hours allowed for an employee, wage, and role